Skip to main content

-A National Strategy for Semiconductorsadopted by the Council of Ministers on December 7, 2023 and promulgated in Council of Ministers Resolution No. 12/2024 will guide, among other initiatives, national participation in the activities of the Chips Joint Undertaking Partnership.
+A National Strategy for Semiconductorsadopted by the Council of Ministers on December 7, 2023 and promulgated in Council of Ministers Resolution No. 12/2024 of January 8, will guide, among other initiatives, national participation in the activities of the Chips Joint Undertaking.

-The Chips Joint Undertaking (JU) is an institutionalized Horizon Europe partnership, also co-funded by the Digital Europe Programme for the period 2021 to 2027.
+The Chips Joint Undertaking (JU) is an Institutionalized European Partnership under Horizon Europe, also co-funded by the Digital Europe Programme for the period 2021 to 2027.
 Its members are the Participating States, the European Commission and three private associations(AENEAS, Inside and EPoSS) which mainly represent the industrial community and research organizations.
 Portugal is one of the Participating States of the Chips JU through the FCT, in conjunction with the National Innovation Agency (ANI).

-The main objectives of the JU Chips Partnership are to support research and innovation (R&I), as well as the design and production capacity, of electronic components and systems and photonics, including processors, sensors and other semiconductor-based devices, as well as their applications in a wide variety of sectors (health, automotive/mobility, energy, agri-food, industrial production, etc).
+Chips JU's main objectives are to support research and innovation (R&I), as well as the design and production capacity, of electronic components and systems and photonics, including processors, sensors and other semiconductor-based devices, as well as their applications in a wide variety of sectors (health, automotive/mobility, energy, agri-food, industrial production, etc).

 The Chips JU will be instrumental in implementing measures to strengthen Europe's leadership in the development, design and production of smaller, faster and more energy-efficient integrated circuits (chips), including the development of quantum integrated circuits.